pc2/CustoNN2/workflows/OpenVINO Installation Guide.md

     cd l_openvino_toolkit_fpga_p_<version>
 If you have a previous version of the Intel Distribution of OpenVINO toolkit installed, rename or delete these two directories:
     - `/home/<user>/inference_engine_samples`
     - `/home/<user>/openvino_models`

 #### Installation Notes:

 Choose an installation option and run the related script as root.
 You can use either a GUI installation wizard or command-line instructions (CLI).
-Screenshots are provided for the GUI, but not for CLI.
-The following information also applies to CLI and will be helpful to your installation where you will be presented with the same choices and tasks.
+The following information applies to CLI and will be helpful to your installation where you will be presented with the same choices and tasks.
 Choose your installation option:

 Option 1: GUI Installation Wizard: